 Provided you properly care for your dental implant, it can last a lifetime.
-A proper at-home oral care routine is a must, as are regular visits to your dental office for cleanings and exams.
+A thorough at-home oral care routine is a must, as are regular visits to your dental office for professional cleanings and exams.

 Natural Look and Feel

-No one should be able to tell that you have artificial teeth, and you can eat, speak and function as you did before while enjoying the quality of life.
-Since there are no nerves in a dental implant, you will not feel sensations.
+It is unlikely that casual observers will be able to spot that you have artificial teeth, and you can eat, speak and function as you did before while enjoying a good quality of life.
+Since there are no nerves in a dental implant, you will not feel sensations from the implant itself.

-Instead, any feelings you experience related to your dental implant will come from the soft tissue around the implant.
-After your implant has healed and you’ve gotten used to it, you most likely will notice very little difference between your implant and your natural teeth.
+Instead, any sensations you experience related to your dental implant will stem from the soft tissue around the implant.
+After your implant has healed and you’ve had an opportunity to get used to it, you most likely will notice very little difference between your implant and your natural teeth.

 Easy to Care For

 Similar to bridges, crowns or other restorations, you can care for your dental implants just like your natural teeth.
 They’ll need thorough brushing and flossing, and your dentist will need to check them during your regular exams.

 What Are The Potential Disadvantages Of Dental Implants?

 While dental implants have many benefits they aren't the best tooth replacement option for everyone.
 Depending on the nature of your case, dental implants may not be for you.
 Here are some aspects of dental implants that are important to consider: